Broken promises put more people at risk of domestic violence in COVID-19 Europe

 Before COVID-19, only four countries had met key targets to increase shelter spaces in Europe, and a treaty to end gender-based violence faced organised attacks from ultra-conservative campaigners and politicians.

-Approximately 13 million people in Europe faced domestic violence last year, according to openDemocracy’s analysis based on current population data and intimate partner violence prevalence rates across 38 countries.
+Approximately 13 million people in Europe faced domestic violence last year, according to openDemocracy’s analysis, which is based on current population data and intimate partner violence prevalence rates across 38 countries.

 If all of these people lived in one country, its population would be larger than that of Austria or Switzerland.
 Meanwhile, these numbers are expected to rise even higher this year under coronavirus lockdowns and other ‘stay at home’ measures.